gferreira/xTools4/docs/_tutorials/xproject-overview.md

 .icon { width: 128px; float: right; margin-left: 2em; }
 </style>

+Below is an overview of the file formats required by xProject:

 ### Designspace file (required)
 {: .h5 }

 ![]({{ site.url }}/images/icons/designspace.png){: .icon }

-The designspace file describes the complete font variation space, with all parametric axes and sources, blended axes, mappings, and everything needed to build a parametric variable font.
+The designspace file describes the complete font variation space, with all parametric axes and sources, blended axes, mappings, and instances.
+The designspace also includes, in its lib, links to additional files (with measurements, glyph constructions, and smart sets).

+The designspace file is written in XML language, which is very verbose.
+The bigger the project, the harder it is to edit these files by hand.
+The designspace file for RobotoDelta has 5.000 lines, for example; AmstelvarA2 has 15.000 lines (so far).

 In xProject, the designspace file is not edited directly – it is built by the controller using data assembled from various source files.
-This automated approach ensures that font names and parametric locations stay in synch with the actual measurements in the font.
+This automated approach makes large parametric systems manageable, and ensures that font names and locations stay in synch with the actual measurements in the font.

 ### Default source (required)
 {: .h5 }